 Establishing Core Facilities

-Different from discrete instrumentation, core facilities provide access to instruments, computational resources, technologies, services, as well as expert consultation and other services at a reasonable price to multiple groups to support diverse research activities.
-A recharge center, the core facility is intended to provide high quality data and analysis to qualifying scientists at the University and the greater scientific and clinical research community in order to enhance publication rates, successful grant applications, and teaching and outreach activities.
+Different from discrete instrumentation, core facilities operate as a recharge center and provide access to instruments, computational resources, technologies, services, as well as expert consultation and other services at a reasonable price to multiple groups to support diverse research activities.

 Core Facility Designation